Imports of herbs and spices from countries outside of GB must meet the same standards of food hygiene and safety procedures as food produced in GB.

 Some herbs and spices may contain colourings, flavourings or sweeteners.
-Although these may be approved by the food authority in the country of origin, some of them may not be approved in the EU.
+Although these may be approved by the food authority in the country of origin, some of them may not be approved in GB.

 You will find general information about food labelling in the GOV.UK website.

 For advice on the labelling of specific products, contact your local authority's Trading Standards Department or Environmental Health Department.

 If you are importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation), from third counties, contact the Organic Imports team through DEFRA’s website.